Lizn-zn/NeqLIPS/README.md

 ```bash
 python prove.py --problem "{a b c : ℝ} (ha : a > 0) (hb : b > 0) (hc : c > 0) (h : a + b + c = 1) : 1 / (a + 2) + 1 / (b + 2) + 1 / (c + 2) ≤ 1 / (6 * sqrt (a * b) + c) + 1 / (6 * sqrt (b * c) + a) + 1 / (6 * sqrt (c * a) + b) := by sorry"
 ```

-Note that it will take about xxx minutes to pre-compile the lemma library when first running the prover.
+**First-Time Setup**: Initial compilation of the lemma library takes approximately 20 minutes.
+Subsequent runs will be significantly faster.

-For additional configuration options, see `LIPS/args.py`.
+**More arguments**: For a complete list of configuration options, refer to `LIPS/args.py`.

 #### 2. Visualize the Proof Tree